csgillespie/efficient/README.md

-# efficient_pkg
+# Becoming an efficient R programmer

-A pkg for the efficient book
+An R package for the efficient book